7 Common Zinc Styles for Building Structures

 Mounting options are limitless in any direction, including horizontally, vertically, or diagonally.

 They are available in 10-foot lengths for horizontal installations or 6-foot lengths for vertical installation, both with a 16-inch width.

 4) Standing Seam

-Composite zinc panels feature two thin zinc panels that are bonded to a polyethylene core using thermally-activated adhesives.
-This provides enhanced resistance to fire.
-Composite zinc panels provide exceptional strength and the can easily be curved or formed to create unique shapes and patterns.
-They are available in panels that are 146 inches long by 48 inches wide and must be installed over a metal framework.
+Composite zinc panels feature two thin zinc panels bonded to a polyethylene core using heat activated adhesives, providing enhanced fire resistance.
+Composite zinc panels provide exceptional strength and can easily be curved or formed to create unique shapes and patterns.
+They come in 146-inch-long, 48-inch-wide sizes and must mount on a metal framework.